jsdelivr/globalping-mcp-server/README.md

 - `http` - Perform an HTTP request to a URL
 - `locations` - List all available Globalping probe locations
 - `limits` - Show your current rate limits for the Globalping API
-- `globalping` - Smart tool that automatically selects the appropriate measurement type
 - `getMeasurement` - Retrieve a previously run measurement by ID
+- `compareLocations` - Guide on how to run comparison measurements
 - `help` - Show a help message with documentation on available tools

 ## Running locally